TheChernoCommunity/HazelWiki/.github/CONTRIBUTING.md

 ## Contributing a Fix or Feature

-You've created a new fix or feature for Hazel.
+You've created a new fix or feature for HazelWiki.
 Awesome!

-1. If you haven't already, create a fork of the Hazel repository.
+1. If you haven't already, create a fork of the HazelWiki repository.

 2. Create a topic branch, and make all of your changes on that branch.

 3. Submit a pull request, use the implemented issue template if it is based on an issue or the new issue template if it is not linked to any issue.

 4. Give us a moment.
-Hazel is maintained by only a few people, all of whom are doing this on their limited free time, so it may take us a bit to review your request.
-Bug fixes should be merged in directly, while features usually require Cherno's approval with or without it mentioned in one (or more) videos.
+HazelWiki is maintained by only a few people, all of whom are doing this on their limited free time, so it may take us a bit to review your request.

 If you're not sure what any of that means, check out Thinkful's [GitHub Pull Request Tutorial][thinkful-pr-tutorial] for a complete walkthrough of the process.